Naloff67/Mobile-XDK-RazerMS_IOS/README.md

 <img src="https://user-images.githubusercontent.com/38641542/74424311-a9d64000-4e8c-11ea-8d80-d811cfe66972.jpg">

-This is the complete and functional Razer Merchant Services iOS payment module that is ready to be implemented into Xcode application project as a MOLPayXDK framework.
-An example application project (MOLPayXDKExample.xcodeproj) is provided for MOLPayXDK framework integration reference.
+This is the finished, working Razer Merchant Services iOS payment module, which is prepared to be used as a MOLPayXDK framework in an Xcode application project.
+For the MOLPayXDK framework integration reference, an example application project (MOLPayXDKExample.xcodeproj) is offered.

-这是一个完整和实用的 Razer Merchant Services iOS 支付模块，可以实现到 Xcode 以作为一个 MOLPayXDK 框架。在此提供了一个示例应用程序项目（MOLPayXDKExample.xcodeproj）以作为 MOLPayXDK 框架整合的参考。
+# How does it work ?

+1. User chooses the Payment option they wish to pay with
+2. Press "Proceed"
+3. Complete the Transaction

 ## Recommended configurations

-    - Xcode version: 9 ++
+    - Xcode version: 10 ++

-    - Minimum target version: iOS 8
+    - Minimum target version: iOS 11

 ## Installation